mzivic7/endcord/configuration.md

     Delay in seconds between each ack send.
 Minimum is 3s.
 The larger it is, the longer will `[New unreads]` stay in status line.
 - `member_list = True`
     Wether to download member activities.
 Disable for lower CPU, RAM and network usage.
 If disabled, member list will be empty and there will be no presences in profile view screen.
+- `member_list_auto_open = True`
+    Automatically opem member list on startup and on channel switch, if enough space.
 - `use_nick_when_avail = True`
     Replace global_name with nick when it is available.
 - `remember_state = True`